peterlidee/country-statistics-ts/README.md

 # Country Statistics Ts

-Country statistics is a portfolio project to show my React knowledge.
+[Country statistics ts](https://country-statistics-ts.vercel.app/) is a portfolio project to show my React knowledge.
 It is built in Next / Typescript and gets the data from open source API's.

 ## Data API's